iarobinson/flux-capacitr/README.md

 * Add tag filters on blog show view

 ## Refactors
-* Separate dash views for feed and blogs
-* Show blog view immediately if the user navigates directly (skip feed view)

 ## Styles
 * Add animations to new post form on removal.